 - Radioactive waste

 - Facility safety and management

 - Site selection process

-The Minister for Resources and Northern Australia, Senator Matt Canavan, said the funding supports the region around a successfully shortlisted site, acknowledging the community’s contribution to this national project and short-term disruption while detailed technical reviews and community engagement were conducted to determine the site’s suitability.
+The Minister for Resources and Northern Australia, Senator the Hon Matt Canavan, said the funding supports the region around a successfully shortlisted site, acknowledging the community’s contribution to this national project and short-term disruption while detailed technical reviews and community engagement were conducted to determine the site’s suitability.

 “The applications covered activities ranging from support for tourism, economic and business development and community improvement in the local region,” Senator Canavan said.

 “The projects selected all demonstrate social and economic benefits to the local region around the nominated site on Wallerberdina Station, near Hawker, in South Australia.